seL4/website/About/whitepaper.md

 sub: '
   <p>
-    The seL4 white paper provides an introduction and overview for seL4, including seL4&apos;s assurance story, its security- and safety features, and its benchmark-setting performance.
+    The seL4 white paper provides an introduction and overview for seL4, including seL4&apos;s assurance story, its security and safety features, and its benchmark-setting performance.
 It also shows typical usage scenarios.
   </p>